jmdha/P6/Jantimizer/Histograms/README.md

 ﻿# Histograms

 There will be an implementation for each of the histogram types and connector type.
-Histograms can then be made based on the setup SQL file givne.
+Histograms can then be made based on the setup SQL file given.

 # Example Usage